manueldelrio/faino-estante/DESIGN.md

 There are several trims on back cross beam.
 Their function is to serve as fixation point for cable management by means of strips or elastic cords.
 If you don't want them, simply suppress all features involved.

 ## Shelves
 In shelves 16mm thick wood board were took into account.
-A simple extrusion was enough for modelling them.
+A simple extrusion was enough for modeling them.
 The stepped profile of the bottom allows perfect fit of the shelves between the wings of the cross beams.
 A tolerance of 0,5mm on vertical surfaces of the fitting was set up.

 ## Wall fixation
 When overall height of shelving system were over 800-1000mm wall fixations should de installed.
 In side frames' part studio a hole in the back side was sketched, it serves as fixing point for wall fixation: the wider part of the hole allows to insert wall fixation's plate, and the narrower serves height adjusting.